NvsYashwanth/machinelearningmaster/README.md

 </p>

 ## Elastic Net Regression
 * Elastic Net is a combination of Ridge and Lasso Regression.
 The regularization term is a mix of both Ridge and Lasso’s regularization terms.
+Elastic regression generally works well when we have a big dataset.
 Take a look at the equation given below.
 <p align='center'>
   <img src=''>
 </p>